avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Pets
-* Do you have a pet?
-* Do you like animals?
-* What’s your favourite animal?
-* What is a popular pet to have in your country?
-* Did you have a pet as a child?
-* Why do people have pets?
 ## Reading
 * Do you often read?
 * What is your favourite kind of book to read?